CodingAP/steve/documentation.md

 ...
 ```

-Sometimes, you might want to add NodeJS modules into a `STEVEPlugin`.
+Sometimes, you might want to add modules into a `STEVEPlugin`.
 By default, there are no modules, but you can add modules to be used in the `augment` using the `globalModules` variable.
 Just add a module by using it like an object.
 For example...

 ```javascript
 ...